On this page, the terms “bank” and “credit institution” are used interchangeably.

 A qualifying holding must be authorised or objected to within 60 working days, with a maximum extension to 90 working days.

 Both the ECB and the relevant national supervisor have the right to initiate the withdrawal of a banking licence in certain circumstances.
-A licence will be withdrawn if a credit institution ceases its activities or no longer meets the applicable prudential requirements.
+A licence may be withdrawn if a credit institution ceases its activities or no longer meets the applicable prudential requirements.

 The timing depends on the circumstances of the case, for instance whether a winding down of activities is required or whether the credit institution has ceased its activities.

+The management body of a credit institution must be suitable to carry out its responsibilities and be composed in a manner that contributes to effective management and balanced decision-making.
 Ensuring that institutions’ management bodies are “fit and proper” not only enhances the safety and soundness of the institution concerned, it also strengthens the banking sector as a whole by increasing public trust in the people managing the euro area’s financial sector.

 The ECB considers five criteria within the fit and proper assessment: